 Neutralized legislation that would have prohibited the administrative director of the Department of Workers’ Compensation from setting a reasonable fee schedule for repackaged drugs, a major workers’ compensation cost driver.

 Workers’ compensation costs for California employers must decrease to become more competitive with employer costs in other states.
-The CalChamber-supported cost-saving reforms must be expeditiously implemented through the regulatory process in a manner consistent with the Legislature’s intent.
-These cost-saving reforms also must be protected from any attempts to dilute or undercut savings through subsequent legislation or judicial activism.
+The California Chamber of Commerce-supported cost-saving reforms were designed to both increase benefits and reduce overall system costs.
+These reforms must be protected from any attempts to dilute or undercut savings through subsequent legislation or judicial activism.
 The ultimate goal is a balanced workers’ compensation system that efficiently provides timely and fair benefits to injured workers and minimizes administrative and frictional costs to employers.

 Workers’ Compensation Bills